APIDevTools/json-schema-ref-parser/docs/plugins/parsers.md

 ```

 #### The `order` property
 All parsers have an `order` property, even the built-in parsers.
 If you don't specify an `order` property, then your parser will run last.
 Specifying `order: 1`, like we did in this example, will make your parser run first.
 Or you can squeeze your parser in-between some of the built-in parsers.
-For example, `order: 201` would make it run _after_ the JSON and YAML parsers, but _before_ the plain-text and binary parsers.
+For example, `order: 201` would make it run _after_ the JSON and YAML parsers, but _before_ the plain-text parser.
 You can see the order of all the built-in parsers by looking at [their source code](../../lib/parsers).

 The `order` property and `canParse` property are related to each other.
 For each file that JSON Schema $Ref Parser needs to parse, it first determines which parsers _can_ parse that file by checking their `canParse` property.
 If only one parser matches a file, then _only_ that one parser is called, regardless of its `order`.
 If multiple parsers match a file, then those parsers are tried _in order_ until one of them successfully parses the file.
 Once a parser successfully parses the file, the rest of the parsers are skipped.